-The five “chalets", located slightly further down the hill, are each named after the “Big Five".
+Buffalo Camp’s five Chalets, located slightly further down the hill, are each named after a one of the ‘Big Five’.
 These are significantly cheaper than the suites – but in many ways, we actually preferred them!
-The tents each have their own verandah with a couple of deck chairs set out on, much like the suites.
-Inside, they are smaller than the suites, with a much more rustic feel.
+Like the suites, the tents each have their own verandah furnished with a couple of deck chairs.
+However, inside they are smaller than the suites, but have a much more rustic décor.
 The large bed is made with a wooden frame, the green canvas floor has some dark red rugs spread over it, and a small armchair in the corner gives the room a more comfortable feel.
-The fairly small bathrooms are at the rear of the tent, separated by a canvas flap.
-There is a single sink, flush toilet and hot shower here.
+The fairly small bathrooms are at the rear of the tent and separated by a canvas flap.
+They are equipped with a single sink, flush toilet and hot shower.
 For the price, we think these rooms are very good value for money.

-The main communal areas are a large glass-sided structure set at the top of the plot, with fantastic views down the hill and over into the Serengeti.
-At the top – the all inclusive bar has a good selection of South African wines, set with a few bar stools and some animal print sofas and coffee tables to relax on before or after dinner.
-There are a few easels set up should anyone feel particularly inspired by the views!
-A few steps down, the dining area is laid out with individual tables, although, weather permitting, tables are sometimes set up on the verandah outside.
+The main communal areas at Buffalo Luxury Camp are located inside a large glass-sided structure set at the top of the plot, with fantastic views down the hill and overlooking the Serengeti.
+At the top, the all-inclusive bar serves a good selection of South African wines, and is decorated with a few bar stools, some animal-print sofas and a few coffee tables.
+It’s a good place to relax before or after dinner.
+Uniquely, there are a few easels set up for painting should anyone feel particularly inspired by the views!
+A few steps lead down to the dining area laid out with individual tables.
+Weather permitting, tables are sometimes set up on the verandah outside.

 Directions: The camp is 3 miles from Kleins Gate.